-The main way that amphetamines are used tend to be swallowed.
+The main way that amphetamines are used tends to be swallowed.
 The pill form of some of the available prescription medicines can be crushed and snorted for a greater effect.
 Meanwhile, amphetamine created in clandestine labs can be either smoked or injected.
-There are many desired effects that users of amphetamines wish to achieve:
+There are many desired effects that users of amphetamines wish to achieve, including:

 However, these desired effects come at a great cost to the user.
 In any case, the long term and even short term benefits pale in comparison to the short term and long term harms: